zzwerling/image-quality-evaluator/README.md

 # Image Quality Evaluator

-**An API for scoring and evaluating photo quality using CLIP image embeddings and a custom-trained LightGBM regression model.**
+**An API bundled with a CLI tool for scoring and evaluating photo quality using CLIP image embeddings and a custom-trained LightGBM regression model.**

 This project predicts perceived image quality using visual embeddings and regression, supporting use cases like profile photo optimization, content curation, and image ranking.